TimJMartin/Magic-GDAL/3. Vector Data/README.md

 As mentioned above if we modify the GFS we can control what ogr reads from the GML file.

-For example if we only want it to parse the GreenspaceSite data and only a suset of the attributes we can modify the GFS to be:
+For example if we only want it to parse the GreenspaceSite data and only a subset of the attributes we can modify the GFS to be:

 ![alt text](../Images/GFS4.PNG "GFS 4")